 Budgets are Sexy — J. Money says the most popular question he gets asked is: How can I make the most money off my savings?
 But he says the better question to ask is: “What’s the mission of this dollar I have?”

 Is that dollar for “growing wealth,” “fun funds,” or some other purpose?
 He then provides a “general guideline” of where he puts his money and why he puts it there.
 His categories include “money for wealth protection”, “money to be blown”, and more.
 Use his guideline or create your own mission for your money.

 Money Talks News — Third party ATMs, like the machines you see at cash-only restaurants and shops may soon disappear.
 That’s not a terrible thing really.
 Those machines usually charge crazy fees for using them, so I say good riddance.

 This post is important because it reminds me, and I hope you too, that using out-of-network ATMs just wastes money.
 If you need cash, make certain you stop at a machine that’s in your banks network.
 It just makes sense.

 10!
 Ten Factorial Rocks — As guest writer Ethan says, “tracking income and expenses doesn’t necessarily guarantee trouble-free finances.”
 Hey, everyone makes mistakes.
 Budgets are sensitive animals so don’t panic if yours suddenly goes south.

 Check out this blog instead.
 He provides numerous tips such as resetting your spending.
 But before you do that, you must evaluate your “spending patterns.”
 That may sound difficult, but if you use an online tool like PowerWallet it becomes much easier.

-Article last modified on May 23, 2017.
+Article last modified on November 20, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around the Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Build Your Budget - AMP.